-Impact Management Actions Implementati Implementation Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance General: General: Indigenous vegetation which does not interfere with the development must be left undisturbed; Protected or endangered species may occur on or near the development site.
-Special care should be taken not to damage such species; Search, rescue and replanting of all protected and endangered species likely to be damaged during project development must be identified by the relevant specialist and completed prior to any development or clearing; Permits for removal must be obtained from the relevant CA prior to the cutting or clearing of the affected species, and they must be filed; The Environmental Audit Report must confirm that all identified species have been rescued and replanted and that the location of replanting is compliant with conditions of approvals; Trees felled due to construction must be documented and form part of the Environmental Audit Report; Rivers and watercourses must be kept clear of felled trees, vegetation cuttings and debris; Only a registered pest control operator may apply herbicides on a commercial basis and commercial application must be carried out under the supervision of a registered pest control operator, supervision of a registered pest control operator or is appropriately trained; A daily register must be kept of all relevant details of herbicide usage; No herbicides must be used in estuaries; All protected species and sensitive vegetation not removed must be clearly marked and such areas fenced off in accordance to Section 5.3: Access restricted areas.
+Impact Management Actions Implementati ion Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence compliance General: Indigenous vegetation which does not interfere with the development must be left undisturbed; Protected or endangered species may occur on or near the development site.
+Special care should be taken not to damage such species; Search, rescue and replanting of all protected and endangered species likely to be damaged during project development must be identified by the relevant specialist and completed prior to any development or clearing; Permits for removal must be obtained from the relevant CA prior to the cutting or clearing of the affected species, and they must be filed; The Environmental Audit Report must confirm that all identified species have been rescued and replanted and that the location of replanting is compliant with conditions of approvals; Trees felled due to construction must be documented and form part of the Environmental Audit Report; Rivers and watercourses must be kept clear of felled trees, vegetation cuttings and debris; Only a registered pest control operator may apply application must be carried out under the supervision of a registered pest control operator, supervision of a registered pest control operator or is appropriately trained; - A daily register must be kept of all relevant details of herbicide usage; No herbicides must be used in estuaries; All protected species and sensitive vegetation not removed must be clearly marked and such areas fenced off in accordance to Section 5.3: Access restricted areas.
 Alien invasive vegetation must be removed and disposed of at a licensed waste management facility.